-The series has also bee sold to Tundra Books in Canada.
+[The Rephaim series has also been sold to Tundra Books in Canada.]

 Some things are broken beyond mending: